Skip to content

 In addition to using their longer range capabilities to slow the retreat of Colonel William Howe through New Jersey and other engagements, Morgan’s Riflemen played a key role in the Battle of Saratoga.
 It is even suggested that it was a member of Morgan’s Riflemen (specifically Timothy Murphy) who shot and mortally wounded British General Simon Fraser at the Battle of Bemis Heights during the Saratoga Campaign, ultimately turning the tide of the battle and eventually the entire war.

-Murphy and Ellerson, in addition to both being members of the elite rifle corps, were known to be good friends and some believe it was actually Ellerson’s superior rifle which Murphy would have used to take the fatel shot.
+Murphy and Ellerson, in addition to both being members of the elite rifle corps, were known to be good friends and some believe it was actually Ellerson’s superior rifle which Murphy would have used to take the fatal shot.

 The collections at the Old Stone Fort and Schoharie County Historical Society contain numerous artifacts which belonged to both men, including their rifles, personal items and this dagger.